input-output-hk/mithril/docs/root/mithril/intro.md

 :::info New

-:new: Interact with the **Mithril Protocol** by experiencing with our [protocol simulation](./mithril-protocol/simulation.md).
-This will help you understand how the participants interact to create a multi signature and what's the impact of the protocol parameters.
+:new: Interact with the Mithril Protocol by experimenting with our [protocol simulation](./mithril-protocol/simulation.md).
+This will help you understand how the participants interact to create a **multi-signature** and the impact of the protocol parameters.

 :::

 ## Mithril in a nutshell

-**Mithril** is a research project which goal is to provide [Stake-based Threshold Multisignatures](https://iohk.io/en/research/library/papers/mithrilstake-based-threshold-multisignatures/) on top of the **Cardano Network**.
+Mithril is a research project whose goal is to provide [Stake-based Threshold Multisignatures](https://iohk.io/en/research/library/papers/mithrilstake-based-threshold-multisignatures/) on top of the Cardano Network.

-In a nutshell, **Mithril** can be summarized as:
+In a nutshell, Mithril can be summarized as:

-> A protocol that allows **stakeholders** in a **Proof-of-Stake** blockchain network to individually **sign messages** that are aggregated into a **multi signature** which guarantees that they represent a minimum share of the total stakes.
+> A protocol that allows stakeholders in a Proof-of-Stake blockchain network to individually sign messages that are aggregated into a multi-signature, which guarantees that they represent a minimum share of the total stake.

-In other words, an adversarial participant with less than this share of the total stakes will not be able to produce valid multi signatures :closed_lock_with_key:.
+In other words, an adversarial participant with less than this share of the total stake will not be able to produce valid multi-signatures :closed_lock_with_key:.

 ## What you'll find in this guide

-In this **About Mithril** guide, you will find:
+In this About Mithril guide, you will find:

-* Documentation on the **Mithril Protocol**:
+* Documentation on the Mithril Protocol:

   * The [Mithril Protocol in depth](./mithril-protocol/protocol.md)